Developer Guide

 Details

-1. The user runs the get budget command
+- The user runs the get budget command

-4. The command will check if UniCa$h currently contains an existing budget, if it does not, a “no budget” message is returned, otherwise, the budget remainder will be calculated
+LogicManagerwill then invoke theexecutemethod of the command - The command will check if UniCa$h currently contains an existing budget, if it does not, a “no budget” message is returned, otherwise, the budget remainder will be calculated

-6. Otherwise, a non-negative message will be returned
+< 0.00), then a negative amount message will be returned - Otherwise, a non-negative message will be returned

-The only difference between the negative and non-negative messages is that the negative message places the - symbol before the $ so -$xx.xx whereas the non-negative message does not contain the - symbol
+- symbol before the $ so -$xx.xx whereas the non-negative message does not contain the - symbol

 Summary Statistics